mymindishazel/marv-docs/commands.md

 * `-play random` Adds a random song to the queue
 * `-play` If the command call message has audio attachments, it will add them to the queue

 **Note:** Every command above can have the word `next` added before the input.
-This will queue the song in the position after the current track<br>Examples:
+This will queue the song in the position after the current track.
+Examples:
 - `-play shuffle next [playlist]`
 - `-play next [song]`
 - `-play random next`